tearust/tea-docs/Whitepaper_v2/_Litepaper.md

 -   A TEA mining node can only be activated by associating a CML NFT with it.
 CML functions as a mining license and a credit record.
 Note that mining TEA doesn’t require a GPU or an ASIC.
 It only requires the Camellia NFT and cheap secure hardware such as an RPi with a GPS module and a TPM chip.
 -   Miners buy new Camellia seeds through open bidding, with the TEA exchanged for them burned by the TEA Project DAO.
 -   Investors can stake their defrosted CML to mining machines for revenue sharing.
+-   Each CML has a lifespan associated with it (approximately 2 years).
+Its lifespan and other attributes such as productivity have variations that are generated algorithmically.
+-   Each mining machine's characteristics (e.g. its RAM and whether it has a graphics card) will be recorded within the CML nft.
 -   CML is issued by the DAO at a rate to regulate supply and ensure enough uptake by miners and investors to avoid flooding the market.
-The DAO also burns CML when it when it dies.
+The DAO also burns CML when it dies.

 There are three types of CML seeds:

 -   **A CML** when planted into mining nodes provides the infrastructure for our layer-2 state machine as well as the TApps’ database layer.
 -   **B CML** when planted into mining nodes host the TApps on the layer-2 network.
 -   **C CML** can be planted into mining nodes to perform public service tasks like remote attestation.
+C CML is primarily used for users who want to use TApps to interact with their own private data.

 Although each CML has a lifespan, they can remain frozen past its defrost date for an indefinite amount of time.
 Investors who have participated in funding rounds in exchange for CML seeds can therefore keep their seeds frozen if they don't wish to mine with them.